libs4nil/general/.github/ISSUE_TEMPLATE/feature_request.md

 **Is your feature request related to a problem?
 Please describe.**
 A clear and concise description of what the problem is.
 Ex.
 I'm always frustrated when [...]

+**Which library is the feature for?**
+It would make it easier if I don't have to guess these things ;)

 **Describe the solution you'd like**
 A clear and concise description of what you want to happen.